All Episodes

 I think that's far more disturbing because this is someone seeking to stop Mr. Obama's campaign and making a direct reference.

-I don't know the context in which he said it, but that is far more disturbing to me than uh even the comments that were made by Mr. Reed.
+I don't know the context in which he said it, but that is far more disturbing to me than even the comments that were made by Mr. Reid.

-So you are offended by Bill Clinton saying that Barack Obama would be a good idea.
+So you are offended by Bill Clinton saying that Barack Obama was a good idea.

-Like that in the context they say he said it, that it'd be very offensive to me, and I would definitely take uh Mr. Clinton off, as I did in South Carolina.
+I would definitely take Mr. Clinton off, as I did in South Carolina.

 He made some statements that I felt was wrong.